yoanmalie/d8-theming-guide/libraries/README.md

 Drupal 8 doesn't load any additional scripts by default.
 This also means that a library like [jQuery is not included](https://www.drupal.org/node/1541860) on every page any more.
 This is mostly due to performance reasons.
 You have to declare jQuery (or any other core library) as a dependency in order to use it.

-A quick overview of the of the core libraries.
+A quick overview of the of some of the core libraries.

+> To get a **complete overview** of all the core libraries, take a look inside `core/core.libraries.yml`.

 - `core/drupal`